 We may also set up sub-committees and working groups as required to address particular issues, with membership drawn from CoFR agencies and others.

 The Banking Forum is a sub-committee of the Council of Financial Regulators.
 It coordinates the work of several government agencies that regulate banks.
 The permanent members of the Council of Financial Regulators are the permanent members of the Banking Forum.
 The Ministry of Justice and the Inland Revenue Department are associate members.

-- Terms of reference for the banking forum.
+Terms of reference for the banking forum (PDF 18KB)

 The function of the Council is to facilitate co-operation and co-ordination between members to support effective and responsive regulation of the financial system in New Zealand.

 - Identify and monitor important issues, risks and gaps in the financial system that may impinge upon achievement of member agencies’ regulatory objectives